cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

     SELECT b.title, b.author, a.birth
     FROM
-      books AS b
+      simple_books AS b
-      JOIN authors AS a ON b.author = a.name
+      JOIN simple_authors AS a ON b.author = a.name
     ;

 When working with large queries using many tables, aliasing can make the query significantly smaller and more readable.

 One instance where table aliasing is required is when joining a table to itself.
 This can be done when there is some kind of relationship between rows within the same table, and happens more often than you might guess.
-As an example of a query we might do with our books and authors database, consider the question, "what books were published in the same year as *The Three-Body Problem*?".
+As an example of a query we might do with our simple books and authors data, consider the question, "what books were published in the same year as *The Three-Body Problem*?".
 Here is one way to answer that question with a query:

 ::

     SELECT b2.*
     FROM
-      books AS b1
+      simple_books AS b1
-      JOIN books AS b2
+      JOIN simple_books AS b2
         ON b1.publication_year = b2.publication_year
     WHERE
       b1.title = 'The Three-Body Problem';

-If this seems confusing, think about it as using two tables, **b1** and **b2**, each containing the same data as **books**.
+If this seems confusing, think about it as using two tables, **b1** and **b2**, each containing the same data as **simple_books**.
 Work through what happens if you join **b1** and **b2** applying the join condition ``b1.publication_year = b2.publication_year``; then, filter that result with the condition ``b1.title = 'The Three-Body Problem'``; finally, output just the columns from **b2**.
 If you have trouble visualizing what the result should be at each step, remember you can query the database using the interactive tool above.

 When using table aliasing, you should qualify all of your column names using the aliases as a matter of good style.
 Some databases allow you to use original table names instead of aliases, but mixing aliases with original table names is inconsistent and confusing, and in some cases can result in incorrect code that is difficult to debug.